instructure/ruby-ffmpeg/README.md

   end
 end

-status.success? # true (would be false if ffmpeg fails to transcode the media) status.exitstatus # 0 (the exit status of the ffmpeg command) status.paths # ['/path/to/output.mp4'] (the paths of the output files) status.media # [FFMPEG::Media] (the media objects of the output files)
+status.success? # true (returns true if the exit status is zero and all checks passed) status.exitstatus # 0 (the exit status of the ffmpeg command) status.paths # ['/path/to/output.mp4'] (the paths of the output files) status.media # [FFMPEG::Media] (the media objects of the output files)